TomaszCieslak4/abyss/README.md

 # How to install and run
 1) Make sure to configure the properties depending on the system you want to host this on.
 Do this by changing the port in `abyss/src/config.tsx` and `server/ftd.ts` to a port of your choice.
-2) Configure the database credentials in `server/ftd.ts` and `setup.sh1` to connect to a postgres relational database.
+2) Configure the database credentials in `server/ftd.ts` and `setup.sh` to connect to a postgres relational database.
 4) Once you configure the application run `./setup.sh` to start the server.
 Enjoy!

 Note: You might have to remove cors from `server/ftd.ts` depending on your situation.